didenko/fst/README.md

 ## Limitations

 Functions in `fst` expect a reasonably shallow and small directory structures to deal with, as that is what usually happens in testing.
 During build-up, tear-down, and comparisons it creates collections of filesystem object names in memory.
-It is not nesessarily efficient but allows for more graceful permissions handling.
+It is not necessarily efficient but allows for more graceful permissions handling.

 If you are concerned that you will hold a few copies of full filenames' lists during the execution, then this library may be a poor match to your needs.